Wildlife

 Adult sizeSmall, reaching a maximum total length of approximately 598 mm (23 inches)

-Fast ID cuegray or tan base with small, dark gray-brown dorsal blotches (often a single row, occasionally offset); features a distinct dark neck collar (three blotches) and a dark bar extending from each eye
+Fast ID cuegray or tan body with small dark gray-brown blotches, often a single row; three-part dark neck collar; dark bar behind each eye

 Arizona rangeDistributed across most of western and southern Arizona, extending into the northern borderlands